Chinatown, Kuala Terengganu: Attractions

-In the year 2004, The Government declared that Kampung Cina's various historical structures and area was to be gazetted as a heritage site of Terengganu.
-As a significant area of the city's Chinese community, it is home to two Chinese temples, Ho Ann Kiong and Tien Hou Kong, which was built in 1801 and 1896.
-Ho Ann Kiong contains a statue of the Goddess of the Sea, Mazu.
+In the year 2004, the government declared that Kampung Cina's various historical structures and area were to be gazetted as a heritage site of Terengganu.
+As a significant area of the city's Chinese community, it is home to two Chinese temples, Ho Ann Kiong and Tien Hou Kong, which were built in 1801 and 1896, respectively.
+Ho Ann Kiong contains a statue of the goddess of the sea, Mazu.
 Unfortunately, a fire broke out that ultimately destroyed 60% of the temple.
 A restoration was carried out and now Ho Ann Kiong functions again.
 Another landmark is the 19th-century Low Tiey water well, erected in 1875.
-It was believed to have been excavated and constructed in 1875 by Low Tiey Lim Keng Hoon (1820-1882) as a public service to the community.
+It was believed to have been excavated and constructed in 1875 by Low Tiey Lim Keng Hoon (1820–1882) as a public service to the community.
 It was built with two separate bathing chambers for men and women with a six-metre high wall.
 After years and years, it still supplies clean water to Chinatown's residents.

 Many of the buildings here have undergone restoration or beautification programmes to make them more appealing, but without destroying the heritage value.
 While the shophouses still retain their distinctive characteristics, they are now brighter and livelier.
 One can still see repair works being carried out on several shophouses.
 Murals can be found in many sections of the area.
 The recent attractions in Kampung Cina are its back alleys, many of which are transformed into thematic lanes.
 For example, Turtle Alley, the narrowest back lane, has information related to various turtles and turtle-themed wall and floor mosaics.
 Tauke Wee Seng Hee Cultural Lane is another such thematic lane.
 This alley showcases an old, colonial-era telephone booth and a classic cast iron post box (still in use) painted in bright red.
-The walls also displays a collection of old signs from shops in Chinatown and several Han Dynasty-era poems.
+The walls also displays a collection of old signs from shops in Chinatown and several Han dynasty-era poems.
 These lanes have become tourist and photography spots.